ibraeksi/ibraeksi/README.md

 Hi there 👋 Thanks for stopping by 🙌

-💻 I'm a data scientist with 3 years of professional experience
+💻 I'm a data scientist with about 3 years of professional experience

-💪 Experienced in data visualization, dashboarding and machine learning
+💪 Experienced in data cleaning, data visualization, dashboarding and machine learning

-🎓 Completed Le Wagon's intensive Data Science & AI Bootcamp
+🎓 Completed Le Wagon's intensive Data Science & AI Bootcamp to get practical experience on MLOps and GenAI

 🔍 Looking forward to the next challenge in my career to contribute my skills